 This clinical policy is consistent with standards of medical practice current at the time that this clinical policy was approved.
 If a drug within this policy receives an updated FDA label within the last 180 days, medical necessity for the member will be reviewed using the updated FDA label information along with state and federal requirements, benefit being administered and formulary preferencing.
 Coverage will be determined on a case-by case basis until the criteria can be updated through Molina Healthcare, Inc. clinical governance.
 Additional information may be required on a case-by-case basis to allow for adequate review.
+When the requested drug product for coverage is dosed by weight, body surface area or other member specific measurement, this data element is required as part of the medical necessity review.

-A. HUNTER SYNDROME
+A. HUNTER SYNDROME (MUCOPOLYSACCHARIDOSIS II):

-(a) Diagnosis of Hunter Syndrome (mucopolysaccharidosis II) confirmed by deficiency in iduronate-2- sulfatase enzyme activity through enzyme or molecular (DNA-based) testing, such as IDS gene testing
+Documented diagnosis of Hunter Syndrome (mucopolysaccharidosis II, MPS II) confirmed by deficiency in iduronate- 2- sulfatase enzyme activity through enzyme or molecular (DNA-based) testing, such as IDS gene testing [DOCUMENTATION REQUIRED] AND